-Anaís has a B.M. in Music Composition and Theory with a concentration in piano from Boston University.
-Anais has been teaching bilingual (Spanish and English) songwriting, group piano and group voice since 2016 at the Hyde Square Task Force in Jamaica Plain.
-In 2017 she also has taught improvisatory sound composition at the Boston Conservatory at Berklee and has been composing for chamber ensembles and arranging for orchestras, rappers and string quartets in Boston and nationwide.
+Anaís Azul (they/them/theirs) has a B.M. in Music Composition and Theory with a concentration in piano from Boston University.
+Anaís has been teaching bilingual (Spanish and English) songwriting, group piano, and group voice since 2016 at the Hyde Square Task Force in Jamaica Plain.
+In 2017, they taught improvisatory sound composition at the Boston Conservatory at Berklee, and have been composing for chamber ensembles and arranging for orchestras, rappers, and string quartets in Boston and nationwide.

 Anaís’ approach to teaching centers around each student’s goals and intentions for their study.
-For her composition students, she helps them ask themselves questions that will lead them to create the works that they envision.
-For her piano students, she will provide a theoretical approach that will allow students to understand anything from pop music, orchestral scores, and jazz.
-That said, her strong suits are giving feedback on performance practices, mind-body awareness, composition cohesiveness, and helping develop ease of playing.
+For composition students, Anaís helps them ask introspective questions leading them to create the works that they envision.
+For piano students, they provide a theoretical approach that allows students to understand anything from pop music, orchestral scores, and jazz.
+That said, Anaís’ strong suits are giving feedback on performance practices, mind-body awareness, composition cohesiveness, and helping develop ease of playing.

 Mind Body Related Studies: